react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 * [`react-bootstrap-table2-overlay`](https://www.npmjs.com/package/react-bootstrap-table2-overlay)
   * Overlay/Loading Addons

-This can help your application with less bundled size and also help `react-bootstrap-table2` have clean design to avoid handling to much logic in kernal module(SRP).
+This can help your application with less bundled size and also help `react-bootstrap-table2` have clean design to avoid handling to much logic in kernel module(SRP).
 Hence, which means you probably need to install above addons when you need specific features.

 ## Core Table Migration

-There is a big chagne is that there's no `TableHeaderColumn` in the `react-bootstrap-table2`, instead you are supposed to be define the `columns` prop on `BootstrapTable`:
+There is a big change is that there's no `TableHeaderColumn` in the `react-bootstrap-table2`, instead you are supposed to be define the `columns` prop on `BootstrapTable`:

 ```js
 import BootstrapTable from 'react-bootstrap-table-next';